johnnyhoang510/Smackin/README.md

 Originally, the searching and filtering of businesses was done on the front-end.
 I decided I wanted users to be able to search for more than just the category and with the help of Ruby on Rails Active Record Queries, I was able to broaden the search in the backend to also include price and the name of the business.

-When this controller action hits, it will either send back a JSON object with filtered results or all the businesses if a query is not passed in.
-This approach will allow one thunk action to handle multiple scenarios.
+When this action hits, it will either send back a JSON object with filtered results or all the businesses if a query is not passed in.
+This approach will allow one action to handle multiple scenarios.
 Additionally, I wanted to address the N+1 query problem, so I utilized the Rails "includes" method for eager loading, limiting the amount of queries that need to be executed.
 ```ruby
     #businesses_controller.rb